compbiolabucf/EpGAT/README.md

     - common_eps.csv (list of the common epigenetic signals' names)
     - <cell_line1_name>.hic ('HiC' file for cell_line1)
     - <cell_line2_name>.hic ('HiC' file for cell_line2)

-The python scripts inside 'preprocessing_data' folder can be used to prepare the data for application of the model.
+The python scripts inside [this folder](preprocessing_data) folder can be used to prepare the data for application of the model.

 ## Training and testing the model